scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The resource costs for path discovery are communication overhead, processing and storage.
 Communication is transmitting the PCBs and occasionally obtaining the required PKI material.
 Processing cost is validating the signatures of the AS entries, signing new AS entries, and, to a lesser extent, evaluating the beaconing policies.
 Storage is both the temporary storage of PCBs before the next propagation interval, and the storage of complete discovered path segments.
 All of these depend on the the number and length of the discovered path segments, that is, on the total number of AS entries of the discovered path segments.

-Interesting metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a "cold boot", and the time until new link is usable.
+Interesting metrics for scalability and speed of path discovery are the time until all discoverable path segments have been discovered after a "cold start", and the time until new link is usable.
 Generally, the time until a specific PCB is built depends on its length and the propagation interval.
 At each AS, the PCB will be processed and propagated at the subsequent propagation event.
 As propagation events are not synchronized between different ASes, a PCB arrives at a random point in time during the interval and is buffered before potentially being propagated.
 With a propagation interval T at each AS, the mean time until the PCB is propagated in one AS therefore is T / 2 and the mean total time for the propagation steps of a PCB of length L is L * T / 2 (with a variance of L * T^2 / 12).